Ginga1402/Ginga1402/README.md

 I'm a passionate Data Science enthusiast based in New Delhi, India.
-Currently, I'm immersed in the fascinating world of Artificial Intelligence, working as an AI Developer and Data Scientist at **[Kiya.ai](https://www.kiya.ai/).** My focus lies in crafting intelligent conversational experiences through Chatbots.
+Currently, I'm immersed in the fascinating world of Artificial Intelligence, working as an AI Developer and Data Scientist at.
+My focus lies in crafting intelligent conversational experiences through Chatbots.

 ### What I'm into: